Mokto/opengeocoding/README.md

 Based on 3 sub-projects:

 - API: golang based tool that start a GRPC & HTTP to serve forward geocoding requests
-- Importers: rust based fast importers of open source data (openaddresses)
+- Importers: super fast Rust based importers of open source data
     - Openaddresses for ... addresses
-    - Openstreetmaps to get addresses and ways
+    - [Openstreetdata](https://openstreetdata.org/) to get addresses & streets
     - Geonames for cities
     - Who's on first to attribute locations to regions & countries
 - Generators: useful to generate necessary mapping for the API.
 For example a JSON file that mapping a city name to all its language variations